Enterprise-connect/documentation/ec-guide.md

 ## FAQs

 ### Q: Does each Gateway require an EC subscription?
-Pending an upcoming update, only one Gateway can be deployed at this time, but it can be scaled with Diego to multiple instances, allowing for the management of increased traffic volumes.
+Pending an update, only one Gateway can be deployed at this time, but it can be scaled with Diego to multiple instances, allowing for the management of increased traffic volumes.

 ### Q: How much data and traffic can my EC Instance manage?
 The EC Service instance is not concerned with the amount of data transferred.
 While we do recommend a separate EC instance for your 'prod' and 'non-prod' environments for the sake of isolation, there are tools and features that let one Service manage virtually "any" amount of traffic.
 - You can scale your agents on Predix (including Gateways) with *cf scale app_name -i number_of_instances_desired*
-    - Each Gateway instance can handle up to 50 concurrent sessions (Client-Server interactions)
+    - Each Gateway instance can handle up to 50 concurrent sessions (Client-Server active, in-flight connections)
 - You can use the APIs in your Service URI to generate additional IDs beyond the two produced by default
     - You will need one ID per datasource IP, *-rht* flag on the Server.
 (1:1 ID:Servers)
     - You can use the same ID for all Client *-aid* flags, as long as you use different *-lpt* values and the *-tid* is configured for the correct Server (data source IP)